termoose/irccloud/README.md

 - ~Properly quit on Control+C so it doesn't mess up the terminal~
 - ~New query window opened for new private messages~
 - ~Show latest active channels, sorted list of oldest to newest activity~
+- Don't quit when we lose websocket connection, display "Reconnecting" dialogue and retry until Ctrl+C
 - Create a loading bar based on `numbuffers` in `oob_include`
 - Make auto-completion on nick names in the current channel buffer
 - Add list of trigger names to config, include own nick by default?